dihannahdi/sqlite/NU-AI-Development-Plan.md

 ---

 *This ultra-efficient development plan represents the optimal solution for creating a world-class Islamic AI system using proven, free technologies optimized for Railway deployment.
-The SmolLM2 approach delivers superior results at a fraction of the cost while maintaining the highest standards of Islamic scholarly accuracy.*
+The TinyLlama approach delivers superior results at a fraction of the cost while maintaining the highest standards of Islamic scholarly accuracy.*